rails/rails/guides/source/action_view_helpers.md

 # => <a href="/books/2_1">Book</a>
 ```

-You can use a block as well if your link target can't fit in the name parameter.
+You can use a block if your link target can't fit in the name parameter.
-ERB example:

 ```html+erb
 <%= link_to @profile do %>